 Ending Detention and Supporting Right to Work.

 Over the past eighteen months, our Lift the Ban team has been campaigning for the right to work for people seeking asylum.
-Led by Jay Kramer, it has been very active, securing support from both Hastings Borough Council and East Sussex County Council, contributing to the national meetings of the Lift the Ban coalition, and working locally to advance this issue with media coverage, representations to elected representatives, and public events.
+Led by Jay Kramer, it has been very active, securing support from both the town and the country councils, contributing to the national meetings of the Lift the Ban coalition, and working locally to advance this issue with media coverage, representations to elected representatives, and public events.
 We continue full steam ahead with this campaign, noting that even now in our current Covid-9 crisis, people in the asylum system with medical qualifications are still denied to right to work despite proclaiming as visibly as they can that they want to help.

-Our campaigns team is now taking two further initiatives: first, joining the national campaign to end indefinite immigration (campaign lead Felicity Laurence), and second, with these two areas of focus, to join national initiatives to influence the delayed Immigration Bill which must this year go through Parliament.
-This is a chance to build upon considerable work throughout the UK over several years to gather cross-party support for some desperately needed changes to Home Office policy, highlighted in the past two years by the revelations of the Windrush scandal.
+Our Campaigns Team has now joined the national campaign to end indefinite immigration detention (campaign lead Felicity Laurence).
+The EU Withdrawal Bill going through Parliament during 2020 offers a chance to build upon considerable work throughout the UK over several years to gather cross-party support for some desperately-needed changes to Home Office policy, highlighted in the past two years by the revelations of the Windrush scandal.
 Windrush exposed the injustices meted out to British people who became caught up in, and victims of, what many have argued as a Home Office culture of disbelief and in the view of many, the outright and systemic cruelty of its infamous Hostile Environment (see discussion of this in light of Windrush here and a brief history of the Hostile Environment here).
-What has also become evident was that thousands of other people also suffer the same grave injustices as they (entirely legitimately) seek asylum from places of war, poverty and persecution.
+What has also become evident is that thousands of other people also suffer the same grave injustices as they (entirely legitimately) seek asylum from places of war, poverty and persecution.

-People from all kinds of political backgrounds have expressed support for a number of policies that would help Home Office policy to become more humane, including:
+People from all political backgrounds have expressed support for a number of policies that would help Home Office policy to become more humane, including: